 4. Customer Support

-This is usually front and center today, so most CRMs will offer free support.
-That said, it’s a good idea to pay attention to onboarding time, whether you get training and 24×7 support, whether you get a personal customer support executive, etc.
+This is usually front and center today.
+Most CRMs will offer free support.
+Here is what you need.
+Pay attention to the onboarding time, whether you get training and 24×7 support, whether you get a personal customer support executive, etc.

 Integrating a CRM into your business takes time and effort, so you’ll need all the support you can get.